-Urban Design Overlay Activity in Nashville-Davidson County
+Urban Design Overlay Decisions in Nashville-Davidson County

 Urban Design Overlay is one of the most actively tracked zoning topics in Nashville-Davidson County, TN.
 ZoneWire has analyzed 0 council meetings and detected 0 instances of urban design overlay activity.
 Below are the most recent discussions.